NaturalIntelligence/fast-xml-parser/README.md

 - [Flexible-XML-Parser](https://github.com/nodable/flexible-xml-parser) is 1.25 times faster than this library when not preserving order of tags.
 Takes less memory when processing big files.
 Supports incomplete XML/HTML.
 And output is highly customizable.
 Build whatever you want.
 So if you're fine with some extra configuration then try it out.
 - [@nodable/sax](https://github.com/nodable/sax) is a SAX parser based on [Flexible-XML-Parser](https://github.com/nodable/flexible-xml-parser).
 3-4 times faster than `sax`  and support all features of base package like incomplete input, streams, skipping certain tags from processing etc.
-- [fast-xml-validator](https://github.com/NaturalIntelligence/fast-xml-validator) is a XML validator used in this package in past.
-Now, it supports more features, and faster.
-So recommend to use it directly.
+- [fast-xml-validator](https://github.com/NaturalIntelligence/fast-xml-validator) is separated from this package.
+Has many features.
+Faster.
+You can exvlude particular tag from validation.
+And much more.
 - [fast-xml-builder](https://github.com/NaturalIntelligence/fast-xml-builder) is a XML to JS Object builder used in this package in past.
 Now, it supports more features, and faster.
 So, recommend to use it directly.